doctrine/mongodb-odm/en/reference/basic-mapping.rst

     If you are using the hash type, values within the associative array are passed to MongoDB directly, without being prepared.
-Only formats suitable for the Mongo Driver should be used.
+Only formats suitable for the Mongo driver should be used.
 If your hash contains values which are not suitable you should either use an embedded document or use formats provided by the MongoDB driver (e.g. ``\MongoDate`` instead of ``\DateTime``).